jgraving/jgraving.github.io/_pages/about.md

   - /about
 ---

-I am a Research Scientist at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/).
-I develop advanced, general-purpose methods for quantifying and modeling animal behavior in both laboratory and field environments.
+Hi, I’m Jake — a Research Scientist at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/), where I work at the intersection of AI and behavioral science.

-My research sits at the intersection of AI and behavioral science, and I utilize computer vision, machine learning, and modern statistical techniques—such as Bayesian modeling and causal inference—to build innovative tools and scalable data analysis pipelines.
-I work closely with interdisciplinary teams—including software engineers, neuroscientists, and field biologists—to translate computational data-driven insights into scientific discoveries.
+I build interpretable and scalable machine learning tools — often grounded in modern AI and deep learning — to study animal behavior across both lab and field settings.
+My methods draw from computer vision, probabilistic programming, self-supervised learning, and Bayesian causal inference, with the goal of making sense of complex behavioral data.

+My work is deeply interdisciplinary.
+I collaborate with physicists, neuroscientists, field biologists, and engineers to design end-to-end pipelines that span experimental design, data collection, and computational analysis.

+I’m particularly interested in AI systems that go beyond prediction — tools that support scientific inference by uncovering mechanisms, testing hypotheses, and explaining the structure and dynamics of complex systems.
+While much of my work focuses on behavior, I’m broadly motivated by questions at the interface of data, theory, and explanation across the natural sciences.

 # Projects